guptavinodqwerty-cyber/vipolink/README.md

 # vipolink
-i am vinod gupta.i have done bca in 2024.
+i am vinod gupta from Ghaziabad.i have done bca in 2024.
 <br>
 i have hands 1 year experience.with ec2,lambda,cloud watch,git hub and jenkis.i am perfect.
+i am currently work in vepolink technologies as a devops engineer.